timkurvers/git-scrape/README.md

 # git scrape

-Scrapes git repos and reports on their current state:
+Scrapes local git repos and reports on their current state:

 - Dirty working directory (soon)
 - Changes to be pushed to origin (soon)